 Rare Punctuation Marks

 However, I would much rather obsess over some of the rare, the unusual, the wonderfully bonkers and lesser known punctuation marks.
-This post explores some of the rare historical ones including the Dagger † and Double Dagger ‡, ampersand &, Pilcrow ¶, Fleuron ❧, Manicule ☞
+This post explores some of the historical rare punctuation marks ones including the Dagger † and Double Dagger ‡, ampersand &, Pilcrow ¶, Fleuron ❧, Manicule ☞

-This is my favourite punctuation mark, everyone should have one… so what is yours?
+This is my favourite rare punctuation mark, everyone should have one… so what is yours?

 The dagger † is also known as obelisk or obelus.
 It comes from the Ancient Greek obeliskos ‘little obelus’ from obelos meaning ‘roasting spit’, so nothing to do with daggers at all then!
 Oh well, never mind!
 It is usually used to mark a footnote, or more accurately, a second foot note on the same page as an * asterisk was typically used for the first footnote.